 ExxonMobil’s Nathan Fay, chairman of ExxonMobil Australia, thanked the government for “the significant support offered to Altona and other refineries.”
 Then closed anyway.
 “Our decision to convert our facility to a terminal is not a reflection of those efforts.”

 Taylor assured the public the closure “will not negatively impact Australian fuel stockholdings.”
 The same assurance every minister gave after every closure.
-And every time, the stockholdings got worse.
+By 2026, diesel had reached 319 cents per litre and the country held roughly 30 days of reserves.

-The Fuel Security Bill 2021 passed later that year.
-Seventeen years too late.
+The Fuel Security Bill 2021 passed later that year, seventeen years after the first closure.
 The Maritime Union noted only Viva Energy’s Geelong refinery had signed up.

 Labor’s Madeleine King said Australia’s national security had been “profoundly compromised.”